delabassee/jekyll-now/temp/sundar.md

 ### Conclusions

 This post uses 2 approaches to invoke from Java the native `getpid` function, using the old JNI approach, and using the new **Panama Foreign Linker API**.
 We can see that the Foreign Linker API is simple and straight forward as it does not require to deal with an intermediate native code wrapper.
-Moreover, **jextract** is a Panama tool that can simplify things further as it parses headers to generate the corresponding native bindings.
+Moreover, **jextract** is a Panama tool that simplifies things further as it parses a C header file to generate a Java class that presents a simpler Java static method to invoke the underlying C function(s).